Here are our favorite toys from the 2020 New York Toy Fair

 _______________________________________________________________________________

-4D Cityscape puzzles ($39.95; barnesandnoble.com)
+4D Cityscape Puzzles ($39.95; barnesandnoble.com)

 _______________________________________________________________________________